Do you love the warmth of a wood stove?

 You could easily go buy a small wood stove for around $300 (or so I found in my research for a wood stove.)

 Then you just have to attach it to your stove pipe, and you are done.

-But it will cost you a lot more money, obviously.
+However, it will cost you a lot more money, obviously.
 You can usually build a barrel stove for about 1/3 of the cost of a regular wood stove.

 Though the barrel has more work involved, it ends up being something very unique and totally handcrafted by you.
 It also has a tendency to put off a little warmer heat because of the thickness of the metal involved.

-So once it is installed, take a load off.
+Once it is installed, take a load off.
 Fix yourself a hot beverage and just relax and enjoy the beauty and warmth of your project.